Saginaw High School (Texas): Spirit of Saginaw Band

 The Spirit of Saginaw Band was founded in 2005.
 It began its first marching season with 80 members and participated at the Plano East Marching Festival, earning a Division II at UIL Region.
 In 2006 the band grew to 130 members and participated in Bands of America, the Plano East Marching Festival and earned a Division I at UIL region.
 In 2007 the band had 160 members and won its first marching competition of the year, the Golden Triangle Marching Classic, and received its second top-three placement.
 The color guard and percussion participated in the Crowley Guard & Drumline Competition.
 The guard placed 1st, with Best Weapon Line and Best Color Guard.
 Percussion placed second.
 They tied for first (with the Azle marching band) in the UIL Area A marching competition and received 14th place at the UIL State Marching Championships in San Antonio.
 In 2008 the band placed 2nd at the Aledo Unleash the Sound Competition (eventually winning this contest in later years), received a Division I at UIL Region and placed 3rd at the USSBA State Championships, including 1st Place Color Guard and 1st Place Percussion.
 The Guard & Percussion participated again at Crowley, where the guard placed 2nd, 3rd overall and Percussion won a caption for best snare line.
 Percussion attended PASIC (Percussive Arts Society International Convention) November 5–8 and placed 6th out of 10 bands in their division.
-The Saginaw Band also received the UIL Sweepstakes Award five years in a row, beginning in 2008.
-The concert bands are currently under the direction of Matt Pearson and Alyson Holley.
-Percussion director is Jenn Giba.
-Colorguard/Winterguard directors are Ryan Lu and Art Grossman-Juhl.
-Visual director is Jonathon Paredez.
+The Saginaw Band also received the UIL Sweepstakes Award five consecutive years, beginning in 2008.

-For 2005–2006, drum majors were sophomores Maegan Davis Jordan Yamada.
-The show for that year was Genesis, featuring excerpts from Dvorak's "New World Symphony."

-2006–2007 drum majors were sophomore Brad Baker and juniors Maegan Davis and Jordan Yamada.
-The 2006 show was Descent Into Madness, based loosely around the plot of the Stanley Kubrick film The Shining.